What are the best and hidden places in India to visit? Part -2

 Kabini:

-The sound of exotic birds chirping and the soft humming of a river flowing by while you relax on a soft cot with your partner in the middle of dense jungle.
+The sound of exotic birds chirping and the soft humming of a river flowing by while you relax on a soft cot with your partner in the middle of a dense jungle.
 Sounds exotic?
 It gets even better when you are actually there.
 Words are not sufficient to describe the beauty of Kabini.
 It is perfect for a vacation!

 Kabini